Travel Survey of Residents of Canada (TSRC)

 The Travel Survey of Residents of Canada (TSRC) is a major source of data used to measure the size and status of Canada's tourism industry.
 It was developed to measure the volume, the characteristics and the economic impact of domestic travel.
 Since the beginning of 2005 this survey replaces the Canadian Travel Survey (CTS).

-The Travel Survey of Residents of Canada is sponsored by Statistics Canada, the Canadian Tourism Commission, the provincial governments and some federal organizations.
+The Travel Survey of Residents of Canada is sponsored by Statistics Canada, the Canadian Tourism Commission, and the provincial governments.
 It measures the size of domestic travel in Canada from the demand side.
 The objectives of the survey are to provide information about the volume of trips and expenditures for Canadian residents by trip origin, destination, duration, type of accommodation used, trip reason, mode of travel, etc.; to provide information on travel incidence and to provide the socio-demographic profile of travellers and non-travellers.
 Estimates allow quarterly analysis at the national, provincial and tourism region level (with varying degrees of precision) on:

 - total volume of same-day and overnight trips taken by the residents of Canada with destinations in Canada,